First you should download the latest version of Repetier-Server from our homepage at https://www.repetier-server.com.

 Another very simple way to add a new printer is our Configuration Wizard.
 Go to and click on + Add new Printer.

-3D printing is cool, but it always takes some time and nobody wants to spend all the time sitting next to the
+3D printing is cool, but it always takes some time and nobody wants to spend all the time sitting next

 This is where the Repetier-Informer app

 (the required app is available for Android and iOS devices) enters the scene.
-This will give you the desired
+This will give you the

 status reports via fast and